 For Health and Safety reasons, and in an effort to safeguard the College as a place of study, the consumption of alcohol is permitted only in designated areas of the College (currently the Bar, the Quad, the Dining Hall and the Main College garden).
-Rare exceptions are made to permit drinking alcohol in the JCR (usually for sporting events) and other rooms (for parties), but these exceptions are always at the discretion of the Vice-Principal & Bursar or Principal.
+Rare exceptions are made to permit drinking alcohol in the JCR (usually for sporting events) and other rooms (for parties), but these exceptions are always at the discretion of a College Officer.
 See also Parties.